Without a doubt, the compassion we offer our clients is often a key part of their healing.

 Check it out – it’s about 4 minutes.

 Laura’s approach can be powerful – especially for clients who might be equating compassion with “letting themselves off the hook.”

-We’ll be getting into several other strategies for helping clients transform shame with self-compassion in this week’s session in The Clinical Application of Compassion program.
+We get into several other strategies for helping clients transform shame with self-compassion in The Clinical Application of Compassion program.

 But for now, I’d like to hear from you.
 How have you helped a client heal from shame?
 Please share your experience in the comment section below.